bcgov/Data-Literacy-Assessment/src/content/en/personas/FrontLine.md

-Employees who create/collect data on activities in direct support of GC programs and services with Canadians, communities, groups or other stakeholders.
+Employees who are working in direct support of programs and services with British Columbians, communities, business or other stakeholders.
 Front line staff often generate data from their interactions with clients.

-Where are they in the GC?
+Where are they in the BCPS?
-* Anywhere in the GC, delivering programs or services to Canadian individuals, businesses, not-for-profit organizations, academia or other levels of government.
+* Anywhere in the BCPS, delivering programs or services to citizens, businesses, not-for-profit organizations, academia or other levels of government.
-* Also includes government of Canada staff advancing Canadian interests around the world